nanjalaruth/HLA-analysis-on-DNA-Nexus/README.md

-# 🧬 Running HLA-LA on DNAnexus — Workshop README
+# Running HLA-LA on DNAnexus — Workshop

 This hands-on guide walks participants through extracting HLA/KIR-region reads from CRAMs on **DNAnexus** and then typing HLA alleles with **HLA-LA**.
 It’s designed for a workshop setting: copy‑paste friendly, with clear checkpoints and troubleshooting.